devennn/devennn.github.io/_posts/2020-01-10-basic-scrapy.md

 title: How to use scrapy, basic
 ---

-According to the official website,
+According to the official website, scrapy is...

 > An open source and collaborative framework for extracting the data you need from websites.
 In a fast, simple, yet extensible way.